 Most organizations are like VCRs blinking 12:00.
 They are poorly designed, out of date and ill-prepared to survive, let alone thrive, in the modern environment” (Latham, 2013).

-Unfortunately, all too often organizations approach system change with an engineering mindset vs. a human mindset and then wonder why their new system didn’t achieve the desired results.
-Organization systems are, at their core, human systems!
-Consequently, creating sustainable organizational change requires a broad, systems thinking approach.
-The challenge in developing sustainable business strategies is to design a system that facilitates employees in providing the best products and services to both internal and external customers.
+Creating sustainable organizational change requires a broad, systems thinking approach.
+The challenge in developing sustainable business results is to design systems that help employees deliver the best products and services to both internal and external customers.
 Are your systems designed to help your workforce create value for multiple stakeholders?
-Reaching your organization’s full potential requires custom systems that fit your unique organization and situation “like a glove!”

 The discovery phase is one of the key differences between a design approach to organization system improvement and other methods of improving processes and performance.
 The first eight steps of the Design Framework form the discovery phase.
 These first eight components are the springboard to the creative design and development process.
 An expanded discovery process is a key enabler helping to make the leap to an aligned and integrated approach.